dannyedhouse/fyp/README.md

 - Note this requries the glove.6B.50d.txt GloVe embeddings to located at */content/gdrive/MyDrive/glove/glove.6B.50d.txt*

 Otherwise, `py load_cnn_data.py` will load and preprocess the dataset, and train the model.

+#### Word Embeddings
+The summarization model uses pre-trained GloVe word embeddings, glove.6B.50d.txt (which can be downloaded from [here](https://www.kaggle.com/watts2/glove6b50dtxt)), and must be located in *data/glove*

+## API
+Run `api.py` in order to start the Flask API, which will be hosted at localhost.
+The endpoint **/summary** takes the parameter **url** followed by the article link to be summarized.
+- e.g. */summary?url=https://www.bbc.co.uk/news/uk-55489932*

+This returns the *category*, *imageURL*, *summary* and *title* of the article.

+## Unit Tests
+Run `python -m unittest discover test` to execute the unit tests located in the /test folder.